HamzaEzzRa/Super-Mario-Java-2D-Game/README.md

 - [x] Improve the animation system and the game graphics.
 - [x] An audio system.
 - [ ] Add a shop system where you can spend your collected coins.
-- [ ] Hitbox visualization and adjustment.
+- [ ] Hit-box visualization and adjustment.

 ### Screenshots